dsl-logo

 • Commbank Overseas medical and liability cover applies automatically.
 But for other aspects of overseas travel cover, you must activate the policy online (no fee or minimum spend applies) before you leave Australia.
 If you activate the cover after you leave Australia, a three-day no-cover period will apply.

 • NAB You must charge at least $500 of your prepaid travel costs to the account holder’s card account.
-NAB is also the issuer of Qantas credit cards (ones sold directly by the airline), as well as Citi and BOQ credit cards.
+NAB is also the issuer of Qantas credit cards (ones sold directly by the airline), as well as BOQ credit cards.

 • Westpac Before leaving Australia you must spend at least $500 on prepaid travel costs and charge these costs (e.g. cost of your return overseas travel ticket or accommodation) to the account holder's card account